"I trust this law firm so much that I refer them friends and family. They are always there for you with advice and guidance." by A.S., Past Client

 The attorney can also use the formal review hearing to question all of the witnesses in the case under oath.
 That testimony can often help you win a motion to suppress or exclude evidence.
 If your case goes to trial, the testimony from the formal review hearing is often the best way to impeach a witness who attempts to change his or her testimony.

 After a DUI arrest, you must act quickly to retain an experienced Tallahassee DUI attorney to fight the administrative hearing.
-Call (850) 681-7777 to schedule a free consultation.
+Call (850) 681-7777 to schedule a free consultation with a lawyer.
 Pumphrey Law represents clients throughout Leon County and the surrounding areas through the Second Judicial Circuit including Crawfordville in Wakulla County, Monticello in Jefferson County, Bristol in Liberty County and Quincy in Gadsden County.

 If a person is arrested for a DUI in Florida and his or her BAC registered more than the legal limit, the arresting officer can have the driver’s license suspended.
 Additionally, if a person is arrested for DUI and refused to submit to a chemical test, his or her driver’s license could be suspended.